 DBVI will communicate with advocacy organizations, such as American Council for the Blind, National Federation for the Blind, Pine Tree Guide Dog Users, to identify New Mainers who would benefit from DBVI VR services.

-DBVI, upon request, provide informational sessions and trainings to service agencies who provide case management and other services to New Mainers.
+DBVI *will* provide informational sessions and trainings to service agencies who provide case management and other services to New Mainers.
 DBVI provides in-person and online orientations describing our eligibility requirements, service delivery and program requirements to job seekers.

 Objective: DBVI will continue its efforts to identify minorities with the most significant disabilities who are blind or visually impaired to assist in their endeavors for employment and independent living.